kpooml2007/GroupLink/README.md

 Location will only be visible by others if you turn it on, you can only see location of others if you have yours turned on
 * Different permissions for different members
 Group admin or owner can change any members permissions
+* Sending notifications/reminders to a specific person or multiple users

 ## Use
 Friend groups that can plan hang out using the calendar or get in touch through the chat